joanna-tang/terraformhw3/README.md

 - Use a `data` to get the AMI for the AutoScaling Group
 - Tag all the resources with the DateTime when they got created (Use Terraform locals)

+# project description
+Most of the changes is in /modules/vpc/main.tf